Forward-Operators/prr/README.md

 ## Note

-Prr is in very early stages of development, so things might still explode embarrasingly.
+Prr is in very early stages of development, so things might still change or explode embarrasingly.

 ## Features